South cleans up from tornadoes as blizzards advance north

 In Mississippi, a suspected tornado destroyed four large chicken houses, one containing 5,000 roosters, Rankin County Sheriff Bryan Bailey said.
 In Summerville, Alabama, Fire Chief Michael Aaron said storm winds tore away roofing and downed power lines.

-Before the storm front began to move offshore, police in rural Doerun, Georgia, reported a suspected tornado had struck a large building housing a cotton gin, leaving a sagging heap of bent metal.
+Before the storm front started moving offshore, police in rural Doerun, Georgia, reported that a suspected tornado struck a large building housing a cotton gin, leaving a sagging heap of bent metal.
 No injuries were reported, the police department said in a Facebook post.

+“It really, truly has been a coast-to-coast winter storm that has affected a large portion of the country, and that doesn’t begin to even mention the severe weather in the South,” Taylor said.
+“When you put it all together, most of the country has been affected.”

 Roger Hainy, who owns a farm near Wessington Springs in central South Dakota, said he was shut in after blowing snow formed drifts that made the roads impassable.
-His farm lost power earlier in the week when freezing rain hit the area and Hainy's electricity was “blinking on and off” on Thursday.
+Hainy's farm lost power earlier in the week when freezing rain hit the area.

-“Back when I was a kid we used to have 3-day blizzards, but this one is going to be 4 days,” Hainy said.
+“Back when I was a kid we used to have three-day blizzards, but this one is going to be four days,” Hainy said.
 “It’s been a long time since we’ve had one like this.”

-In Bismark, North Dakota, an additional 4 inches (10 centimeters) of snow were expected Thursday to top a foot that has already accumulated.
+In Bismarck, North Dakota, an additional four inches (10 centimeters) of snow were expected Thursday to top a foot that has already accumulated.
 Wind gusts of 60 miles per hour (96 kph) prompted a no-travel advisory for major highways.

 “The wind and ice — it’s miserable, and a lot of people are in the ditches,” said Dean Cota, manager of the Stamart Travel Center, where the parking lot was full of truckers waiting out the storm.
 “Everything’s just slick and it’s blowing vehicles right off the road.”

-In New York, Gov. Kathy Hochul said the state is well prepared for an expected several inches of snow in some areas over the coming days.
-During a briefing in Albany, Hochul said that in addition to snow, strong winds that could topple power lines posed a threat.
+In New York, Gov. Kathy Hochul said the state is well prepared for several inches of snow expected in some areas over the coming days.
+During a briefing in Albany, Hochul said there's also a chance that strong winds could topple power lines.

 “We have utility crews all set, already on the ground, ready to respond as quickly as possible,” she said.